Aleix Espargaró

-Aleix Espargaró Villà (/ca/; born 30 July 1989) is a Former Spanish Grand Prix motorcycle racer.
+Aleix Espargaró Villà (/ca/; born 30 July 1989) is a Spanish former Grand Prix motorcycle racer.
 He was the Spanish 2004 FIM CEV 125cc International Champion and has competed since 2017 in the MotoGP class using Aprilia machines.
 He retired from Grand Prix racing at the end of the 2024 season and signed as a test rider for Honda Racing Corporation.
 He decided to become a cyclist with the United States team, Lidl-Trek, making his debut in the world of cycling at the 2025 Tour of Austria.

 Career

 Espargaró was born in Granollers, Spain.
 Aleix is the older brother of fellow MotoGP rider Pol Espargaro.
-Espargaró had his breakthrough in the MotoGP season with Forward Yamaha finishing 7th in the championship with the highlight being a 2nd-place finish in Aragon.
+Espargaró had his breakthrough in the MotoGP season with Forward Yamaha finishing seventh in the championship with the highlight being a second-place finish in Aragon.
 This earned him a move to the factory Suzuki team in 2015.
-In 2017 he switched to Aprilia Racing Team Gresini.
+In 2017, he switched to Aprilia Racing Team Gresini.